Impact Hub Africa

 Since launching the Africa Seed Program in 2014, eight Impact Hubs had been created – three of which house makerspaces.
 These are designed to become an integral part of an innovative entrepreneurial environment and to encourage productive dialog between each regional location in Sub-Saharan Africa.

 Creating a strong regional team in Accra

-The first concrete solution in our Waste Management & Recycling sector is a specially-designed composting facility, which was developed at the Impact Hub and makerspace in the Ghanaian capital.
-Solutions in the Healthcare, Food & Agriculture, and Shelter sectors are also on the horizon.
+The first concrete solution in our Waste Management & Recycling sector was a specially-designed composting facility, which was developed at the Impact Hub and makerspace in the Ghanaian capital.
+Solutions in the Healthcare, Food & Agriculture, and Shelter sectors were also on the horizon.
 The local network in Accra includes 100 members and up to 7,000 people from the wider community.

-Following the initial ‘Local Maker’ workshops, additional events on Machine Learning, Artificial Intelligence, and the Internet of Things (IoT) are in the mix.
-Siemens Stiftung has already put the creative space to use in April 2017, conducting an on-site training called ‘Rapid Prototyping.’
-As the most experienced hub in the regional network, the Accra location has a special role to play: Their ‘best practices and lessons learned’ are shared with new hubs as they get started.
+Siemens Stiftung had already put the creative space to use in April 2017, conducting an on-site training called ‘Rapid Prototyping.’
+As the most experienced hub in the regional network, the Accra location had a special role to play: Their ‘best practices and lessons learned’ were shared with new centers that were just starting up.

 Newest member of the regional network in Africa: Impact Hub Lagos

-The Impact Hub Lagos opened in 2018 and is the newest member of the network.
+The Impact Hub Lagos opened in 2018 and was the newest member of the network.
 The new co-working space in Nigeria is addressing societal problems with promising technological solutions.
-Similar to other locations, the Nigerian makerspace will also look specifically at issues in the Waste Management & Recycling, Healthcare, Food & Agriculture, and Shelter sectors.
+Similar to other locations, the Nigerian makerspace also looks specifically at issues in the Waste Management & Recycling, Healthcare, Food & Agriculture, and Shelter sectors.